Lendio Review: Business Loan Marketplace

 Here are the terms for business term loans through Lendio.

-Business term loans are closer to the traditional bank loans you may be used to.
+Business term loans are similar to traditional bank loans.
 They accumulate interest and feature regular, recurring payments.
-These payments may be monthly, weekly, or even daily.
-In many cases, those payments will be automatically deducted from your business checking account through an automated clearing house (ACH) or a similar service.
+These payments may be monthly, weekly, or daily.
+In many cases, payments will be automatically deducted from your business checking account through an automated clearing house (ACH) or a similar service.

 Depending on the lender, you may have to provide collateral or sign a personal guarantee.
 These allow the lender to claim or liquidate the asset you put up to recoup some of their loss should you default on your loan.
 Be sure you understand what you’re putting up for the loan, especially in the case of unsecured loans, which don’t use traditional collateral.

-Personal guarantees, in particular, might be a little confusing if you haven’t encountered them before.
+Personal guarantees might be a little confusing if you haven’t encountered them before.
 A personal guarantee allows the lender to come after your personal and business assets should you fail to keep up with payments.

-Since term loans last a bit longer, and your financial situation may change, you’ll want to be aware of factors such as prepayment penalties (as the name implies, these are fees charged for paying off your loan before the agreed-upon terms).
+Since term loans last a bit longer, and your financial situation may change, be aware of factors such as prepayment penalties.

 Merchant Cash Advances